 At Optimus Learning School, we know that parents value their child’s education and would do anything necessary in order to ensure that their child gets the highest quality education.
-The GATE program, which stands for Gifted and Talented Program, is where higher level students can have access to fast paced and rigorous learning curriculum that would further challenge their higher level intelligence.
+The GATE program, which stands for Gifted and Talented Program, is where higher level students can have access to a fast paced and rigorous learning curriculum that would further challenge their higher level intelligence.
 To enter into the GATE program, a student has to take a test and if they pass by their district standards, they will be given the option of joining the GATE program in their district.
 We will prepare your child for the GATE test with our 12 hour program.
 Our GATE preparation class will cover the types of questions the test will ask depending on which district your child attends school.

 Brea Olinda Unified School District